Yoshinken

 This martial way and philosophy has two distinct directions one being for health and well being, the other being development in the Neijaquan or internal martial art systems, however both directions have the same foundation, having an identical beginning to every training.

-The principles of Yoshinken are those of Taikiken (Headmaster Soshi Kenichi Sawai 1903 – 1988) which are to individually and actively develop your life energy ( ki or chi ) in harmony with nature and your surroundings throughout your life.
-Special features are :
+The principles of Yoshinken are those of Taikiken ( Headmaster Soshi Kenichi Sawai 1903 – 1988 ) which are to individually and actively develop your life energy ( Ki in Japanese or Qi in Chinese ) in harmony with nature and your surroundings throughout your life.

 • Can be practised almost anywhere, preferably outdoors close to nature, trees, and water.